 Viewed from Halton Castle, Mar.
 9th 2017

-Runcorn side arms being added, and just to prove people are involved!
+Runcorn side arms being added, and just to prove people were involved!
 Mar 9th.
 2017

 July 1st.
 2017.
 Runcorn and Widnes roads now connected to bridge, but central portion still "free".
-Central support now completed and crane has been lowered and being dismantled.
+Central support now completed and crane had been lowered and was being dismantled.